 2. Bissell PowerFresh Lift-Off Pet

 Our midrange pick is an updated model from Bissell.
-It’s a nice midpoint between the Oreck and the Shark, especially in terms of affordability.
+It’s a nice midpoint between the Shark’s, especially in terms of affordability.
 The Bissell specially designed for people with pets, but is a powerful cleaning tool for the rest of us, as well!
 We’ve found that it’s great for stains, and takes very little effort to use.

 This updated model of the PowerFresh Lift-Off has a few great new features and improvements.
 We love the elastic band around the cleaning pads, which eliminate tricky/breakable clips.
 The faster steam production, larger reservoir, longer cord, and level selection are all thoughtful improvements which make this mop easier to use, and make cleaning less of a chore!